Welcome to Photoarchive3D.org

 Life in 4D

 Life in 4D. will immerse you in a series of exotic and unfamiliar situations, thematically organized to emphasise common human experiences of beauty, community, danger, amusement, and innovation during the last 150 years of the photographic era.
-Come on a journey through time and space to see how much we are alike despite social, environmental, and technological differences.
-Freshly digitized from the absolute best of 25,000 original 19th and 20th century stereophotographs in the vaults at Photoarchive3D, these images are projected for viewing in three dimensions as originally intended.
-Details to be Announced.
+Freshly digitized from the absolute best of 28,000 original 19th and 20th century stereophotographs in the vaults at Photoarchive3D, these images are projected for viewing in three dimensions as originally intended.
+Details at Upcoming Events.